Invest in the Future of Seaweed Farming.

 Terms and conditions apply.
 For more information or a no-obligation chat, please email us at Ulvaseafarms@email.com

-Ulva sea lettuce in clean sea water
+Ulva sea lettuce growing in clean sea water